NON-COPYRIGHTED MUSIC FOR YOUTUBE

 If YouTube provides free music, then there will be less copyright infringement which means less stealing of music.
 Thus, reducing the problem.

-How to access YouTube Audio Library?
+How to access the YouTube Audio Library?

 - Go to creator studio > create.